 - Placement of the downstream filter and transition materials (Zones F and T): Zone F and T placement on the Perimeter, Main and South embankments to the minimum crest elevation of 963.5 m needs to be completed prior to the pond elevation reaching 963.5 m and/or the commencement of the 2013 construction period. - Repair of the till core (Zone S): Construction of the till core needs to be completed in the areas where survey indicates the width to be less than the minimum design width of 5.0 m. - Instrumentation monitoring: Monitoring of all TSF instrumentation needs to continue at the recommended intervals outlined in the 2012 Construction Monitoring Manual (AMEC 2012b).
-As well, initialization of 2012 installed slope indicators needs be completed as soon as possible, specifically prior to the 2013 construction season.
+Specifically, the two newest inclinometer installations will need to be closely monitored to ensure that they are accurately functioning after initialization.